Circumcision in Cornwall with the Pollock Technique™

 Reddoch Clinics in Cornwall currently offers Pollock Technique™ circumcisions for infants and babies younger than toddlers (aged 12 – 15 months).
 The Pollock Technique™ circumcision operation takes only 30-60 seconds for newborns (10 times quicker than most hospital circumcisions).

 This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device to the baby’s penis and it remains in place for up to 7 days.
 Dr. Reddoch chose to train with Dr. Pollock in order to bring this gentle and comfortable circumcision method to Ontario.

 We feel the Pollock Technique™ circumcision can be considered the most innovative procedure practiced in Ontario today for infants, older children, teens, and men.
 Only local anesthetic is needed and recovery time is relatively fast.
-Reddoch Clincs in Ottawa and Cornwall focus on baby and child circumcision (boys up to 12) only.
+Reddoch Clinics focuses on baby and child circumcision (boys up to 12) only.